iterorganization/IMAS-ParaView/README.md

 on cells (one value per cell) or show directly interpolated values from points (to cells).
 If nodes and cells are not in same partition, just values specified on cells can be shown on cells.
 Other subsets have it's own "partition dataset".
-This "feature" is not implemented for other IDS-es.
+This "feature" is not implemented for other IDSs.

 For MHD and radiation IDS reading 2D and 3D grids is enabled.
 For reading 3D cases chosen number of planes must be more than zero.